robinpowered/robin-js-sdk-public/README.md

 ### Robin API

+The Robin API is a REST based API.
+Calls to the API return a `promise`.

 API Routes with links to both source and tests:

 | Route  | Source   | Test Cases  |